Source code for ratingmodels.experience_rate

 from .loading import RetentionLoad

-[docs] def expected_excess_charge(claims, pooling_point: float, exposure: float) -> float: """Naive pooling charge per exposure unit: observed excess spread over exposure.
-A filed pooling charge is normally derived from book-wide excess experience or an EVT tail model (see the ``extremeloss`` package); this helper gives the simple group-level estimate. """ _, excess = pool_claims(claims, pooling_point) return excess / require_positive(exposure, "exposure")
+[docs] def expected_excess_charge( claims, pooling_point: float, exposure: Numeric, by=None ) -> Numeric: """Naive pooling charge per exposure unit: observed excess spread over exposure.
+A filed pooling charge is normally derived from book-wide excess experience or an EVT tail model (see the ``extremeloss`` package); this helper gives the simple group-level estimate.
+With ``by``, the charge is computed per group (``exposure`` then aligns to the group index -- a Series/mapping keyed by group, or a scalar broadcast to all groups). """ _, excess = pool_claims(claims, pooling_point, by=by) if by is not None and not isinstance(exposure, (int, float)): exposure = pd.Series(exposure).reindex(excess.index) exposure = require_positive(exposure, "exposure") return maybe_float(excess / exposure)